Anglicans in Rome (1816-Today).

 A Short History.

-With the Grand Tour, young British men and women are sent to Italy to learn about the marvels of classical antiquity.
+In the days of the Grand Tour, young British men and women are sent to Italy to learn about the marvels of classical antiquity.
 Unsurprisingly, Rome becomes the focus of their trips.
 They bring with them copies of the prayer book and the authorised version, sometimes even their own chaplains.

 1738: George Langton, a student from Oxford University is the first Anglican to die and to be buried in Rome.